iqbal-faizal/iqbal-faizal/README.md

 # Hi there 👋, I'm Muhammad Iqbal

-I'm a Computer Science (Graphic and Multimedia) student at Universiti Teknologi Malaysia (UTM) with a strong passion for **UI/UX design, web development, and digital logic systems**.
+I'm a Computer Science (Graphic and Multimedia) student at Universiti Teknologi Malaysia (UTM) with a strong passion for **UI/UX design, web development, and digital systems**.
 My journey blends creativity with technical precision—I enjoy turning ideas into polished, user-friendly interfaces while ensuring the underlying systems are efficient and reliable.

 ## 👨‍🏫 Education
 - **Sijil Pelajaran Malaysia (SPM) / O-Level**: 9A+